 -Author unknown, The Art Amateur, J.W. van Oost Publisher, New York, August 1901, Vol. 45, No. 3, Page 69.

-*We call this process, flicking.
+**We call this process, flicking.
 You can read more about it in the article, The Blink Comparator.